nstansbury/Jam.js/README.md

 // Anything I don't export is private to the Module var EXPORTED_SYMBOLS = ["Thing1", "Thing2"];

-// I am 'global' only in this module NOT in the Global JavaScript object function Thing1(){
+// I am only defined in this module scope NOT in the Global JavaScript scope
+// I can only be accessed directly in this module, otherwise my full Namespace must be used function Thing1(){
-	init();		// We can call private/protected methods scoped to this module }
+	// I can call any public/private/protected methods scoped to this module init();
+}
 Thing1.prototype = {
-	// I can depend on other import()ed Namespaces for inheritance patterns __proto__ : My.Other.Namespace.Thing4
+	// I can depend on other import()ed Namespaces for inheritance patterns
+	// Jam.extend() automatically fixes __proto__ implementation for Opera & IE
+	__proto__ : My.Other.Namespace.Thing4
 }